Sybio/GifCreator/README.md

 - The dimensions of the generated GIF are based on the first frame.
 If you need to resize your frames to get the same dimension, you can use this class: https://github.com/Sybio/ImageWorkshop

-### About
+### Credits

-The class reuses some part of code of "GIFEncoder.class.php" by László Zsidi (thanks to him).
+* László Zsidi: Important parts of his "GIFEncoder.class.php" by have been reused.
+(Thanks, Laci!)
+* Clément Guillemain: for the very handy, redesigned (& "classified") API, extensions and nice docs.

 ### Dependencies

 * PHP 5.3 (for namespace support)
-* GD (imagecreatefromstring, imagecolortransparent etc.)
+* GD (`imagecreatefromstring`, `imagecolortransparent` etc.)